Complete non-ambiguous trees and associated permutations: new enumerative results

 Combined with Proposition~\ref{pro:B(n,1)_quadrants}, Lemma~\ref{lem:B(n,2)_quad_cond} implies the following.

 \begin{lemma} Let $n \geq 2$, and $\pi \in B(n,2)$ an $n$-permutation with exactly $2$ CNATs.
-Then $\pi$ has a unique fixed point $j \in \{2, \cdots, n-1\}$. \end{lemma}
+Then $\pi$ has a unique fixed point $j \in \{2, \ldots, n-1\}$. \end{lemma}

 \begin{proof} Suppose $\pi$ is a permutation with $2$ CNATs.
 Based on Lemma~\ref{lem:B(n,2)_quad_cond}, $\pi$ satisfies the quadrant condition.
 However, from Proposition~\ref{pro:B(n,1)_quadrants}, if $\pi$ has no fixed point, then it will have a single CNAT.
 Hence, there must be at least one fixed point in $\pi$.
 However, if $\pi$ has two fixed points $j$ and $j'$, then we can write $\pi = \Insert[j]\big( \Insert[j'](\pi')\big)$ for some permutation $\pi'$.
-By Lemma~\ref{lem:k_Insert_2k}, we then have $\cnat[\pi] \geq 4 \cdot \cnat[\pi'] \geq 4$, which contradicts the fact that $\pi$ has $2$ CNATs. \end{proof}
+Moreover, $\pi'$ is irreducible, so has at least one CNAT by~\cite[Theorem~3.3]{CO}.
+Therefore, by Lemma~\ref{lem:k_Insert_2k}, we then have $\cnat[\pi] \geq 4 \cdot \cnat[\pi'] \geq 4$, which contradicts the fact that $\pi$ has $2$ CNATs. \end{proof}